Kickstart (Amiga): Function

-Upon start-up or reset the Kickstart performs a number of diagnostic and system checks and then initializes the Amiga chipset and some core OS components.
+Upon startup or reset, the Kickstart performs a number of diagnostic and system checks and then initializes the Amiga chipset and some core OS components.
 It will then check for connected boot devices and attempt to boot from the one with the highest boot priority.
 If no boot device is present a screen will be displayed asking the user to insert a boot disk – typically a floppy disk.

 Insertion of such a bootable disk (other than workbench-like disk) will result in: